 The Abe and Max Fund

-Arizona Diamondbacks player Willie Bloomquist and his wife Lisa have established the Abe and Max Fund to help raise money to buy electronics and games for Phoenix Children's Hospital.
-The goal is to give patients, many who are in for weeks at a time, something that entertains and distracts them while they are at the hospital.
+Former Arizona Diamondbacks player Willie Bloomquist and his wife Lisa established the Abe and Max Fund four years ago to help raise money to buy electronics and games for Phoenix Children's Hospital.
+The goal: Give patients, many who are in for weeks at a time, something that entertains and distracts them while they are at the hospital.
+In that time more than $50,000 has been raised to buy equipment throughout the hospital.

 The fund has been designed so that anyone in the community can contribute.
 To join Willie and Lisa in supporting the Abe and Max Fund click here to donate now.